even4void/aliquote/content/post/org-css-design.md

 ```

 The final output is [here](/pub/practical01.html) ([source](/pub/practical01.org) file).
 Now the only thing left is to implement my custom [Beamer template](/post/latex-beamer-21-century/) in Org.

+[^1]: I know [booktabs](https://www.ctan.org/pkg/booktabs/) use different line heights for the header (i.e., the top line is thicker), but it's quite difficult to replicate this behavior in CSS unless we are sure we have a footer: In this case we don't need to apply a `table tr:last-child` rule to manage the bottom line of the Table since it could be handled by etting a `border-top` property in the `tfoot` rule.